EXHIBITION: BODY TO HEART

 centuries explored

-The anatomical collections of the Montpellier Faculty of Medicine are a remarkable testament to the methods used to teach anatomy from the late 18th to the mid-20th century, before the advent of "living anatomy" and modern techniques for investigating the human body.
-Anatomy is a living, dynamic science, constantly evolving, which has now fully entered the digital age for educational and medical purposes.
+The anatomical collections of the Montpellier Faculty of Medicine offer a remarkable insight into the methods used to teach anatomy from the late 18th century to the mid-20th century, before the advent of “in vivo anatomy” and modern techniques for studying the human body.
+Anatomy is a living, dynamic science in constant evolution, which has now fully entered the digital age for educational and medical purposes.

-The Montpellier collection, comprising more than 5,600 items, has a direct link to the research and teaching of its time.
-It was gradually built up collectively, thanks to students and teachers, and helped to strengthen the identity of the Montpellier medical community.
-The collections of the former Delmas-Orfila-Rouvière museums, originating from the University of Paris (nearly 8,000 items), were added to this collection in 2014.
-Thanks to this transfer, the University of Montpellier now has a first-rate heritage collection.
+The Montpellier collection, comprising more than 5,600 items, is directly linked to the research and teaching of its time.
+It was built up gradually through collective efforts by students and faculty, and helped to strengthen the identity of the Montpellier medical community.
+The collections from the former Delmas-Orfila-Rouvière museums, originating from the University of Paris (nearly 8,000 items), were added to this collection in 2014.
+Thanks to this transfer, the University of Montpellier now possesses a premier heritage collection.

-The anatomy museum at the Montpellier Faculty of Medicine will be closed to the public for several months due to major renovation work.
+The anatomy museum at the Montpellier School of Medicine will be closed to the public for several months due to extensive renovations.

-However, this exceptional scientific and historical heritage will be accessible to the public thanks to the reopening of the exhibition Corps à cœur !
+However, this exceptional scientific and historical heritage will be accessible to the public thanks to the reopening of the exhibition From Body to Heart !

-A selection of historical objects and anatomical specimens will be displayed alongside modern medical imaging in the Techné Makré exhibition rooms.
+A selection of historical artifacts and anatomical specimens, juxtaposed with modern medical imaging, will be on display in the Techné Makré galleries.

-The tour will allow you to (re)discover three themes: the diversity of teaching materials, the description of the human body, and finally, pathologies and therapies.
-It is an opportunity to immerse yourself in the history of medical education in Montpellier and admire a selection of the most remarkable pieces from the anatomy conservatory!
+This tour will allow you to (re)discover three themes: the diversity of educational materials, the anatomy of the human body, and finally, diseases and treatments.
+It’s a chance to delve into the history of medical education in Montpellier and admire a selection of the most remarkable pieces from the anatomy collection!

 • Caroline Ducourau